Blades & Steel

 A special high-carbon steel that helps the blades hold an edge longer than conventional steel.
 It also offers extraordinary blade strength and corrosion resistance.

 The brand name for this premium steel.
 Its reputation for edge retention is second to none among the stainless varieties.
 It is manufactured with very few impurities, combining three principal elements; carbon, chromium, and molybdenum.
 Added levels of carbon and chromium enhance the steel's hardness and rust resistance qualities.
 Re-sharpening can require extra effort.
+(No longer in use)

-This steel dates back to the Crusades, and are named for the famous Syrian city where some of the first man made metals were traded publicly.
+This steel dates back to the Crusades, and is named for the famous Syrian city where some of the first man made metals were traded publicly.
 It is comprised of thin layers of metal that are heated together to form a laminated solid.
 Designs take shape as layers are folded in then welded together by forging.

 A high performance, domestic alloy steel.
 It is a bearing-grade composition with added carbon and vanadium giving improved strength and increased edge retention.
+(No longer in use)

 High performance American-made stainless alloy known for its sharpness and edge holding ability.
 It is manufactured with very few impurities, combining three principle elements; carbon, chromium, and molybdenum.
 Added levels of carbon and chromium enhance the steels' hardness and rust resistance qualities.
 Re-sharpening can require extra effort.